-Consider prepaying the following self education items before the end of the income year:
+Individuals could consider prepaying self education items before the end of the income year:

-- course fees (but not HECS-HELP fees), student union fees, and tutorial fees; and - interest on borrowings used to pay for any deductible self education expenses.
+- course fees (but not HELP repayments), student union fees, and tutorial fees; and - interest on borrowings used to pay for any deductible self education expenses.

-Also bring forward purchases of stationery and text books (i.e., those which are not required to be depreciated).
+Also they could bring forward purchases of stationery and text books (i.e., those which are not required to be depreciated).